bcdev/zappend/README.md

 # zappend

-A tool written in Python for creating and updating a Zarr datacubes from smaller slices.
+A tool written in Python for robustly creating and updating Zarr datacubes from smaller slices.

 The objective of zappend is to address recurring memory issues when generating large geospatial data cubes using the